BitCANN/bitcann-contracts/README.md

 #### RegistrationNFTs
 A pair of minting NFTs that reside within the [Registry.cash](#registry) contract, consisting of:
-   - **CounterNFT**: A minting hybrid NFT has nftCommitment that starts from 0 and increments by 1 with each new registration.
+   - **CounterNFT**: This minting hybrid NFT has nftCommitment that starts from 0 and increments by 1 with each new registration.
 It is also initialized with the maximum possible token amount of `9223372036854775807` that interacts with [Auction.cash](#auction) to facilitate the creation of new auction NFTs.
 Based on the value of the new registrationID the new minted AuctionNFT gets the exact tokenAmount.
 [FAQ](#what-if-the-tokenamount-in-the-counternft-runs-out)
       - `category`: domainCategory
       - `commitment`: registrationID < 8 bytes >
       - `tokenAmount`: Keeps reducing with each new registration.